rsyncOSX/RsyncOSXdocs/content/post/ssh.md

 `ssh-keygen -t rsa -N "" -f ~/.ssh_rsyncosx/rsyncosx`

-where `~/.ssh_rsyncosx/rsyncosx` is set by the user.
-If using the release candidate please make sure it is the form `~/.mynewsshcatalog/mynewkey`.
-RsyncOSX checks before saving.
+- where `~/.ssh_rsyncosx/rsyncosx` is set by the user

+The following command copy the newly created public key to the server:

+`ssh-copy-id -i /Users/thomas/.ssh_rsyncosx/rsyncosx -p NN user@server`

 You can also setup the new ssh keypath and identityfile in a terminal window and after setup add the new ssh keypath and identityfile in Userconfig.
 RsyncOSX will automatically enable it when added in user config.